freakmaxi/kertish-dfs/data-node/README.md

 - `ROOT_PATH` (optional) : The path to store file blocks.
 Default: `/opt`

+- `CACHE_LIMIT` (optional): Small sized files can be cached for fast access.
+Value should be uint64 in byte format
+Default: `0` (disabled)

+- `CACHE_LIFETIME` (optional): Cache lifetime.
+When it reaches to the limit, garbage collector will free up the memory.
+Value should be uint64 in minutes.
+Default: `360` (6 hours)

 ### Data Node
 Data nodes are smart enough to sync each other.
 Every create and delete request will be distributed between nodes using the manager as a gateway.
 On the first run, if manager node is not accessible, it will start as stand-alone.
 When